top of page

 institutions.

-The program also gives an historical overview of the major advances achieved in the academic disciplines with respect to culture, interdisciplinary research and social change.
+The program also gives a historical overview of the major advances achieved in the academic disciplines with respect to culture, interdisciplinary research and social change.

 This training provides effective strategies for countering different forms of cultural conflict such as racism and radicalization through day-to-day activities.